-Genesys and the Genesys logo are registered trademarks of Genesys Telecommunications Laboratories, Inc. All other company names and logos may be trademarks or registered trademarks of their respective holders. © 2012 Genesys Telecommunications Laboratories, Inc. All rights reserved.
+Genesys, the Genesys logo, and T-Server are registered trademarks of Genesys Telecommunications Laboratories, Inc. All other trademarks and trade names referred to in this document are the property of other companies. © 2014 Genesys Telecommunications Laboratories, Inc. All rights reserved.
 The Crystal monospace font is used by permission of Software Renovation Corporation, www.SoftwareRenovation.com.